tikv/client-java/docs/src/examples/rawkv.md

 api-version = 2
 ```

-If V2 client accesses a V1 cluster or V1 cluster accesses a V2 cluster, the requests will be denyed by the cluster.
+If V2 client accesses a V1 cluster or V1 cluster accesses a V2 cluster, the requests will be denied by the cluster.
 You can check the compatibility via the following matrix.

 |                       | V1 Server | V1TTL Server | V2 Server |